bastienEichenberger/extendscript-library/README.md

   cd your_extendscript-library.org_directory //install node modules for the documentation sudo npm install

-  cd your_extendscript-library.org_directory/tests // isntall node modules for the tests sudo npm install
+  cd your_extendscript-library.org_directory/tests // install node modules for the tests sudo npm install

   ```